 I took a sewing class.
 Yes.
-I hardly ever find the time to follow another person's sewing how-to, but this time, I was offered to try out a new Craftsy course by one of my favorite sewing bloggers.
-It’s the Quilted Tree Skirt Class taught by Caroline Fairbanks-Critchfield.
-Off course I had to try it out right away!
+And it has instantly made it to my favorites - the best sewing classes online.
+Can you imagine!
+I hardly ever find the time to follow another person's sewing how-to, but this time, I was offered to try out a Craftsy course by one of my favorite sewing bloggers.
+Caroline.
+Oh she's good!
+Of course, I had to try it out right away!

 Basically Caroline takes you by the hand and accompanies you through every single little thing you need to do to make the quilt.
 She shows how to avoid any shifting of the layers, even what to do if you cut too far when trimming the seam allowance.
 Even totally simple things like how to shut the opening closed, how to make neat tassels...You name it.

-If you use easy strip piecing with 2 1/2 inch (6.3 cm) wide stripes, you'll have your own tree skirt completed really quickly.
+If you use easy strip piecing with 2 ½ inch (6.3 cm) wide stripes, you'll have your own tree skirt completed really quickly.
 The easiest way?
-Get a jelly-roll pack (Craftsy has an amazing selection, like these FreeSpirit Kaffe Fasset precuts)
+Get a jelly-roll pack on Etsy - or in the Fat Quarter Shop HERE.
+So many beautiful choices!

 I had no jelly roll on hand - actually, I was waiting for one to arrive but unfortunately it ended up somewhere else and in the end, I just used what I had on hand.
 Not bad for a stash-busting mix-and-match project, right?

 Checking out the colors at daylight in our backyard... they will be perfect to use with some of our diy felt ornaments on the christmas tree.